Geoffrey Canada Scholars

 • Receive a laptop computer on arrival, as part of the College’s Digital Excellence Commitment (DExC)

-• Receive financial support for a fully vaccinated family member to visit campus for the beginning of new student orientation between August 20-22, 2023
+• Receive financial support for a family member to visit campus for the beginning of new student orientation at the end of August.

 Scholars in their first year receive:

-• Continued support from a THRIVE Success Coach
+• Continued access to a THRIVE Success Coach

 • Enhanced pre-major academic advising